 Apartheid took effect in South Africa in 1948.
 "All the high offices were filled by Dutch Reformed Church politicians," Thackeray recalled.
 Apartheid institutionalized a strict racial hierarchy with white at the top, black at the bottom, and varying shades of brown in between.
 Any examination of common origins for all of humanity made apartheid apologists uncomfortable, so evolution was banned from public schools.
 Thackeray was pleasantly surprised when Swart gave a lecture on evolution.
 Swart emerged from that lecture unscathed, but when he continued discussing evolution at another school, he faced disciplinary action.

 Thackeray enjoyed encouragement from other sources, too.
-He was allowed to collect stone artifacts from the gravels at Zambezi, and fossils from the dump at Sterkfontein.
+He was allowed to collect stone artifacts from the gravels of Zambezi, and fossils from the dump at Sterkfontein.
 Looking at his Zambezi finds, the anthropologist Desmond Clark told him, "Well done, young lad," a pronouncement that left Thackeray feeling "chuffed."
-But when Robert Broom's assistant John Robinson looked over the same artifacts, he delivered bad news, saying the finds weren't tools at all.
+But when Robert Broom's assistant John T. Robinson looked over the same artifacts, he delivered bad news, saying the finds weren't tools at all.
 It was an early lesson for Thackeray that smart people can disagree.
 Decades later, the word on the artifacts is that the little ones were human-made and the big ones weren't.
-And as a teenager, Thackeray got to meet Raymond Dart.
+Thackeray also recounted that, as a teenager, he got to meet Raymond Dart, describer of the Taung Child, the first fossil hominin from Africa.
 "He was 80 years old, and his eyes still glistened."

 On the small table where we sat visiting there was a cast of a Homo habilis.
 The species was designated in 1964 by Louis Leakey, Phillip Tobias and J.R.
 Napier.
 I had heard from John Gurche in 2003 that the Homo habilis species definition had been problematic from the get-go, and asked Thackeray about it.
-He replied that John Robinson said it looked an awful lot like Australopithecus and "an argument played out in the pages of
+He replied that John T. Robinson said it looked an awful lot like Australopithecus and "an argument played out in the pages of Nature."
+Just how to classify Handy Man is a question Thackeray is still trying to address, more than 50 years after the original species declaration.

 Our conversation roamed over various adventures Thackeray had over the years, including a trip to the site of Sahelanthropus in Chad — one of the candidates for the title of earliest hominin yet discovered.
 Thackeray's Chad trip was a reciprocal visit after he had invited Sahelanthropus describer Michel Brunet to South Africa.
 "Picture 25 scientists strapped to the wall of a military plane, and after that, an airlift in a Russian helicopter."
 Thackeray didn't find any hominin fossils but few people have — only two hominins have so far been found in over 30 years of research at the site — but he was happy with his find of a 7-million-year-old fossil fish.